joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 • Hacking the voting software

-Because all of us have to get the power on our own with so much responsibility
+all of Us have to take our power and exercise it with the utmost responsibility.

-# Blockchain built is for:
+# Blockchain serves for:

 • Voting
 • Tax systems